tema-skakun/business-solutions/README.md

 You need to develop a simple SPA:

-- The "Header" block consists of an image (from open sources), a language dropdown list (ru, en), and a "Watch" component in the "hh:mm
-  " format (the clock should display real time).
+- The "Header" block consists of an image (from open sources), a language dropdown list (ru, en), and a "Watch" component in the "hh:mm:ss" format (the clock should display real time).
-- The "Main" block consists of a list of reviews (data from data.json: link) in the format (client name, review, date).
+- The "Main" block consists of a list of reviews (data from [data.json](https://disk.yandex.ru/d/1zUh9hte3u2emQ) in the format (client name, review, date).
 The number of reviews per page is 10 (max).
 If there are more reviews, pagination should be implemented in the format (min ... mid ... max).
   The client's name format: Иванов И.

 **Stack**